 Storage Tips for French Toast Casserole with Apples

-- This casserole is best served fresh.
+- This cinnamon apple French toast casserole is best served fresh.
 Leftovers can be stored, refrigerated, in an airtight container for up to 3 days.

 - Reheat in the microwave until heated through.